dshatz/openapi2ktor/README.md

 | Basic  | ✅        |
 | OAuth  | ❌        |

 To apply your authentication information, use the method that starts with `set` in on your client instance.
-The exact name depends on the `securityScheme` name in the ymal file.
+The exact name depends on the `securityScheme` name in the YAML file.

 ## Making calls
 Read this to know how to call your API.